ameli/imate/docs/source/api.rst

 The functions of this package are:

 * :ref:`Log-Determinant <Log-Determinant>`: computes log-determinant of matrix.
 * :ref:`Trace of Inverses <Trace of Inverses>`: computes trace of the inverse of a matrix or any negative power of the matrix.
 * :ref:`Trace <Trace>`: computes the trace of matrix or any positive power of the matrix.
+* :ref:`TrExp <TrExp>`: computes the trace of matrix exponential.
+* :ref:`TrLinFrac <TrLinFrac>`: computes the trace of the linear fractional transformation of a matrix.
+* :ref:`EigenCount <EigenCount>`: computes the number of eigenvalues of a matrix within an interval.
+* :ref:`Density <Density>`: computes the spectral density of a matrix within evaluated at a given eigenvalue.
 * :ref:`Schatten Norm <Schatten Norm>`: computes the Schatten norm of order :math:`p`, which includes the above three functions.

 Each of the above functions are implemented using both direct and randomized algorithms, suitable for various matrices sizes.